Sacramento County Academic Decathlon

 The Sacramento County Academic Decathlon, held the first Saturday in February of each year, is an academic competition open to high school students from all school districts in Sacramento County.
 Official 2013 results are available.

-On February 2, 2013, hundreds of high school students, teachers, and community volunteers gathered at Inderkum High School in Sacramento for the 33rd Annual Sacramento County Academic Decathlon.
-This year's theme was "Russia."
+On February 1, 2014, hundreds of high school students, teachers, and community volunteers will gather at Inderkum High School in Sacramento for the 34th Annual Sacramento County Academic Decathlon.
+This year's theme is "World War I."

 About the Decathlon